Lionel Matthews: Prisoner of war

 By September 1942, Matthews and Wells had consolidated and expanded their organisation.
 All intelligence gathered was passed to Matthews and collated.
 He managed to make contact with Filipino resistance fighters operating on the Sulu Archipelago in the south-west Philippines, who assisted Australian POWs to escape.
 The Japanese transferred the civilian internees from Berhala Island to the Batu Lintang camp near Kuching in Sarawak in January 1943.
-Matthews had gained the trust of the Governor of North Borneo, Robert Smith, who had been interned nearby and, when the civilian internees departed he was placed in effective command of the British North Borneo Constabulary despite being a POW.
+Matthews had gained the trust of the Governor of North Borneo, Robert Smith, who had been interned nearby and, when the civilian internees departed he was placed in effective command of the North Borneo Armed Constabulary despite being a POW.
 While he had several opportunities to escape, Matthews decided to remain with his fellow POWs and continue running his covert organisation at great risk to himself.
 He made plans to rise up against the Japanese if the Allies landed in Borneo, and initiated the building of a radio transmitter.

 In July 1943, four Chinese members of Matthews' intelligence network were betrayed to the Japanese.
 Tortured, they confessed to providing radio parts.
 The Japanese then arrested Matthews, Wells, Taylor and other members of the organisation.
 They were beaten, tortured and starved as part of their interrogation, then transported to Kuching.
-Matthews was sentenced to death, along with two members of the British North Borneo Constabulary and six other Asians.
+Matthews was sentenced to death, along with two members of the North Borneo Armed Constabulary and six other Asians.
 Throughout their confinement, Matthews had encouraged the other suspects, and had refused to divulge any information about their activities.
 Matthews was executed by a firing squad on 2 March 1944, refusing the offer of a blindfold.